The Literate Chef

 ½ tsp. kosher salt

-10 cloves garlic, sliced
+10 cloves garlic, thinly sliced

 1 cup basil leaves (about 30)